MJWootton-Research/Macchiato/README.md

 ### Macchiato Petri Net Files (`*.mpn`)

-A Petri Net description in `*.mpn` format may be created textually, as outlined in the following subsections, or via the tools seen in *[Graphical Petri Net Construction with Microsoft Visio](#graphical-petri-net-construction-with-microsoft-visio)*.
-One may also create and manipulate Petri Net structures in a Python script using the tools provided in the module `PetriNet.py` as documented in [*Scripting Tools*](#scripting-tools).
+A Petri net description in `*.mpn` format may be created textually, as outlined in the following subsections, or via the tools for [draw.io and Microsoft Visio](#graphical-petri-net-construction).
+One may also create and manipulate Petri net structures in a Python script using the tools provided in the module `PetriNet.py` as documented in [*Scripting Tools*](#scripting-tools).

-It is assumed that the reader is already familiar with the basics of standard Petri Net modelling<sup>[[1]](#r1)</sup>.
+It is assumed that the reader is already familiar with the basics of standard Petri n modelling<sup>[[1]](#r1)</sup>.

 #### Structure